 My highest recommendation is to first consider Aqua Adventures.
 Many of our clients want something a step up in terms of personal service and really want to go on a less-crowded boat.
 I can tell you that you won't find anything less crowded than Aqua Adventures.
 Their boat is certified for 49 passengers but they limit the trip to 36.
 That's 100 less people than some of the other Molokini trips!
 Their boat is well designed to handle Maui's often windy ocean conditions.
 This is also the best choice for someone who wants to try SNUBA diving; their boat was custom designed with SNUBA in mind, and their instructors are the best in the industry.
 Aqua Adventures offers a two-location snorkel trip, going to Molokini first and Turtle Arches second on a typical day.
 This boat is family owned and operated and they have next to ZERO crew turnover.
 These people love their jobs, love the ocean, and love sharing all of this with you.
 I recommend this tour for anyone EXCEPT those with very small children or anyone who KNOWS they have a problem with motion sickness.
 There is no water slide on this boat, so kids might prefer one of the bigger boats.
 Their deli lunch features HIGH QUALITY beef, ham, and turkey that have been SMOKED at Beach Bums, an excellent BBQ restaurant at Maalaea Harbor.
 If you are a vegetarian, you might prefer one of the bigger boats that offer garden burgers, but those smoked meats are REALLY tasty!

-The Fourwinds and Pride of Maui are very similar boats in size and amenities and are the two best of the larger boats; the biggest difference between them is their itinerary.
-The Pride of Maui goes to Molokini for one snorkel stop and Turtle Town for a second.
-Everybody loves turtles, so the Pride of Maui includes them with their morning tour.
-The Fourwinds structures their trip differently … there are lots of places where turtles can be seen while snorkeling along the Maui Coastline that don’t require a boat ride, but a boat is the ONLY way you can experience Molokini.
+The Fourwinds has typically been considered the best of the larger boats and they structure their trip a little differently. there are lots of places where turtles can be seen while snorkeling along the Maui Coastline that don't require a boat ride, but a boat is the ONLY way you can experience Molokini.
 For that reason they stay at Molokini the entire time. giving you more snorkel time there than any other boat.
-If you are only going to snorkel once during your vacation, the Pride of Maui will give you more diversity.
-If you plan to snorkel around your hotel too, you’ll probably see turtles then, so the Fourwinds will give you more time to experience Molokini crater.
-The Fourwinds has the better glass bottom viewing area, so if you have anyone in your party who isn’t going to snorkel, they’ll enjoy that feature.
-Both boats are large with capacity in the 130 range, but they are spacious and well laid out to handle the larger crowds.
-We’ve seen other large boats that look like people are hanging over the edge … that isn’t the case with these two.
-Both of these boats are powered catamarans that are very stable; if you have any concerns at all about motion sickness the Pride of Maui has the widest beam (width) which makes it the most stable boat in the water.
+If you are only going to snorkel once during your vacation, other boats will give you more diversity.
+If you plan to snorkel around your hotel too, you'll probably see turtles then, so the Fourwinds will give you more time to experience Molokini crater.
+The Fourwinds has in interesting glass bottom viewing area, so if you have anyone in your party who isn't going to snorkel, they'll enjoy that feature.
+This boat IS large with capacity in the 130 range, but it is spacious and well laid out to handle the larger crowds.
+We've seen other large boats that look like people are hanging over the edge … that isn't the case with these them.

 Blue Water Rafting is a great choice for the adventure seeker, especially ones who are staying in Kihei and Wailea … these rafts are small enough to enter some of the sea caves and lava arches along the Kanaio Coast (when the ocean swells permit).
 But you do need to be aware that high adventure also means low creature comforts.
 There is no rest room on board … when you have to go … then you have to jump in the water.
 Blue Water Rafting has a saying … "NO WIMPS."
 If you are one, they really prefer you to go on someone else's boat.
 From experience we can tell you that these guys really are die hards.
 They will provide you with a thrilling ocean experience, and that means going out in a variety of ocean and weather conditions.
 You will get wet on their tours … even on an otherwise dry sunny day.
 This is a bouncy ride and you will experience open ocean conditions that are much rougher than what you'd find on a typical Molokini tour.
 By now you should be able to tell if this is the right tour for you … or not.